franklinqin0/blog/docs/blog/quotes.md

 :::

 ::: tip
-All understanding begins with our not accepting the world as it appears
+All understanding begins with our not accepting the world as it appears.
 ::: right
 Susan Sontag
 :::